nathan-franz/nathan-franz.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Test1"
-excerpt: "About me"
+excerpt: "Test2"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 This is Nathan Franz's website.
+Currently under construction.